stamby/easy-pete-bot/README.md

 All features can be enabled, disabled or customized with the help of _.enable,_ _.disable_ and _.set._ Additionally, the bot can welcome users and clean up unused roles, which may be coupled with the _.iam_ command for smoother role management.

+The default dot prefix can be changed through _.set._

 ## More links

 - [Add to Discord](https://discord.com/oauth2/authorize?client_id=700307494580256768&permissions=268561408&scope=bot)